oracle-livelabs/adb/adb-loki/deploy-dbms-loki/deploy-dbms-loki.md

 ## Introduction

-In this lab, you will create a DBMS_LOKI package on your ADB-D instance.
-This includes creating the exporter schema (if it doesn't exist), granting the necessary privileges, creating the audit trail wrapper view, and running the provisioning steps that create the tables and PL/SQL package.
+In this lab, you will create a DBMS_LOKI package in your Autonomous AI Database instance.
+This includes creating the exporter schema if it does not already exist, granting the necessary privileges, creating the audit trail wrapper view, and running the provisioning steps that create the tables and PL/SQL package.

 *Estimated Lab Time:* 15 minutes